jeholliday/shellshock/README.md

 options.
 The client will accept one of the offers it receives and can now use that address to communicate on the network.

-On Unix operating systems, the `dhclient` command provides methods for automating the process of requesting an address and configuring a network interface to use it. `dhclient` includes a hook system, called `dhclient-script` to allow other programs to register callbacks for when a DHCP offer is accepted or an address is released.
+On Unix-based operating systems, the `dhclient` command provides methods for automating the process of requesting an address and configuring a network interface to use it. `dhclient` includes a hook system, called `dhclient-script` to allow other programs to register callbacks for when a DHCP offer is accepted or an address is released.
 On Ubuntu 12.04, the `/etc/dhcp/dhclient-enter-hooks.d` and `/etc/dhcp/dhclient-exit-hooks.d` directories contain the scripts to be automatically executed by the hooks.
 Each script is automatically executed using Bash and the details of the DHCP offer are stored in environment variables.
-This feature allows seamlessly connecting to a network but creates the potential for security vulnerabilities.
+This feature allows seamlessly connecting to a network but also creates the potential for security vulnerabilities.

 A malicious DHCP server could exploit `dhclient-script` using Shellshock to achieve remote code execution on DHCP clients.
 Any values included in the DHCP offer to a client will be passed into